What Is Cookie Consent in Canada?

 - How users can control them

+Not recommended.
 US websites often have weaker cookie consent requirements.
 EU banners (GDPR) are closer but still different from Canadian requirements.

 Solution: Build a banner specifically designed for Canadian compliance.